RovxBot/Dokploy/monitoring-stack/README-cluster-dashboard.md

 ### Prerequisites
 - Docker Swarm cluster with nodes named metal0, metal1, metal2
-- Node-exporter running on each node (port 9100)
+- Node-exporter running on each node (port 9100) - ✅ VERIFIED
-- cAdvisor running on each node (port 8080)
+- cAdvisor running on each node (port 8080) - ✅ VERIFIED

+### Current Status
+Your monitoring stack is deployed and working:
+- Prometheus is successfully scraping metrics from both services
+- cadvisor: 1/1 up at `cadvisor:8080`
+- node_exporter: 1/1 up at `node-exporter:9100`

 ### 1. Update Prometheus Configuration
 The prometheus.yml has been updated to scrape metrics from all three nodes: